-The Respondent provided evidence package R-1 (16 pages) for her presentation.
+The Respondent provided evidence package R-1 (19 pages) for her presentation.

-The Respondent argued that the City of Calgary assessment of \$4,830,000 was fair and equitable using a GIM of 13.0.
+The Respondent argued that the City of Calgary assessment of \$4,670,000 is fair and equitable using a GIM of 13.0.

 The Respondent brought forward the following evidence to support her argument.